QL1115/chatgpt-telegram-bot/README.md

 you can choose the method you want (by input or by api_config file) by modify run.sh
 * by input: `python app_test/modify_api.py`  (default)
 * by api_config file or os environment variable: `python app_test/env_setting.py`

+### env_setting.py parameter
+* -openai_key :
+    Your OpenAI API key
+    default by api_config file
+* -telegram_token: :
+    Your Telegram bot token obtained using @BotFather default by api_config file
+* -admin_uid:
+    Telegram user ID of admins, or - to assign no admin default by ’-’
+*  -allowed_uid:
+    Comma separated list of telegram user IDs, or * to allow all default by ’*’

 ### api_config file
 modify `app_test/api_config` file to